 You see, WeChat requires what they call “real-name verification” in order to open a WeChat Wallet to send and receive money.

 I figure they do this to prevent any sort of digital money-laundering or to comply with China’s surveillance of foreigners and its own people.
 Who knows.

 This real-name verification can be completed in one of three ways:

 - Chinese ID: If you have a Chinese ID card, you’re golden.
 Of course, if you’re reading this right now, my guess is that you don’t have that.

 - Chinese Bank Card: If you’ve already opened a China bank account, the bank has given you a bank card.
 Entering this card acts as a real-name verification for WeChat.

-- International Bank Card: Adding an international bank card can also act as a way for non-Chinese users to pass the real-name verification test (but, as you can guess, it doesn’t work).
+- International Bank Card: Adding an international bank card is also supposed to act as a way for non-Chinese users to pass the real-name verification test (but, as you can guess, it doesn’t work).